-The hospital became defunct and abandoned in 1994, particularly when a large portion of the hospital was destroyed due to vandalism by county and city police officers playing paintball in it.
-Yes, really.
+The hospital became defunct and abandoned in 1994, particularly after a large portion was destroyed due to vandalism by county and city police officers playing paintball in it (yes, really).
 A couple ended up buying it in 2000 and restored it enough to the point where they could give tours and add three small museums to the first floor.
 They also renamed it to its original name.
-It’s been a pretty successful tourist attraction and ghost hunting hotspot ever since.
+It’s been a successful tourist attraction and ghost hunting hotspot ever since.

 As for our “experiences” …

 Mine: I felt extremely lightheaded for much of the tour, but particularly on the 4th floor.
 Once we were up there, my legs shook slightly and became weak, and I had to lean against the wall for support.
-It didn’t feel like I was going to pass out (I’ve passed out before, so I know the signs), but it was as if there was some kind of energy in the building sucking out my energy to use as its own.
+It didn’t feel like I was going to pass out, but it was as if there was some kind of energy sucking out my energy to use for its own.
 I would also have extreme cold flashes from time to time.
-I would go from being hot and almost sweating (it was mid-July in humid West Virginia), to shivering and covered in goosebumps.
+I would go from being hot and almost sweating in the mid-July West Virginia humidity to shivering and covered in goosebumps.